The best garden rakes help with all kinds of different outdoor tasks, from levelling out seed beds to sweeping up stray stones and bark chips.

 Across online retailers, there’s a wide variety of different rakes on sale, so before choosing one, it’s important to know how you’ll use it.
 We’ve rounded up a selection of the best garden rakes to get you started.

 How to choose the best garden rake

-Dutch company Sneeboer is a highly reputed brand who makes hand-forged garden tools, and you can see the company’s quality in this seven-tine leaf rake.
+Dutch company Sneeboer is a highly reputed brand who makes hand-forged garden tools, and you can see the company’s quality in this one.
 The handle is made of FSC-sourced ash, and the head is made of stainless steel that comes with a five-year guarantee.
-There is also a 37cm-wide, 20-tine model available through the same link below.

 Emorsgate Traditional Wooden Hay Rake

 If supporting British manufacturers is important to you, then take a look at this traditional wooden rake, which is made of ash set with silverbirch tines.
 It has been handmade by the Rudd family in Cumbria, who can lay claim to being the last commercial rake makers in the UK.
 Although it’s marketed as a hay rake, this is also recommended for use with leaves and gravel.

 This 50cm-wide metal rake by Wolf-Garten is intended for use on lawns, and is one of the best garden rakes for grass.
 It has lots of small tines set closely together to comb the grass for unwanted material, and can also be used for tougher jobs like levelling your lawn.
 At just over a kilo in weight, it’s also an excellent lightweight option, if you don’t want a rake that’s too heavy.

 Sneeboer Garden Rake